Dental Grants in New Mexico

 Dental Services Covered:

-- Preventive care: cleanings, exams, x-rays
+- Preventive care: cleanings, exams, x-rays (usually 100% covered).

-- Basic services: fillings, extractions
+- Basic services: fillings, extractions.

 How to Apply:

-- Online: Yes New Mexico portal
+- Online: yes.nm.gov(The official YES New Mexico portal)

 PACE Program for Eligible Seniors